bellaliu2023/The-Physics-Grid/software.md

 - [iTides](https://sourceforge.net/projects/itides/) - With the support of the NSF and ONR over the past few years we have developed a MATLAB tool that calculates the internal wave field generated by barotropic tidal flow of a nonlinearly stratified fluid past any arbitrary two-dimensional topography of finite extent.
 - [pyrocko](https://github.com/pyrocko/pyrocko) - A seismology toolkit for Python
+- [SasView](https://www.sasview.org/) - SasView is a Small Angle Scattering (SAS) analysis package for the analysis of 1D and 2D scattering data directly in inverse space.
+The focus was originally on neutron data (SANS) but has been used for X-ray’s as well and includes a tool for determining a slit resolution for the SAXSess instrument.
+SansView also includes PrView to invert SAS data to P(r), a resolution calculator, and a scattering length density calculator among others tools.
+A simple plugin mechanism is available for users to add custom models.

+  This project was initiated by the NSF funded DANSE project, DMR-0520547, SANS sub-project at the University of Tennessee Knoxville.
+Acknowledgement of that original funding would be appreciated in any publications that make use of the software.

 - [sw4](https://github.com/geodynamics/sw4) - 3-D seismic modeling
+- [Virtual Reflectometer](https://sourceforge.net/projects/virtualreflectometer/) - With Virtual Reflectometer (VR), you can simulate the basic alignment scans of a basic X ray reflectometer (diffractometer) with a Goebel mirror using ray tracing.
+  With this program, you can characterize reflectometers and get a reflectometer-dependent overillumination correction for X Ray Reflectivity (XRR) scans.
+  The pogram serves as an educational tool for explaining alignment and for a proper overillumination correction of XRR data.

 - [webgl-ripples](https://github.com/m-ender/webgl-ripples) - A physically realistic real-time simulation of (transversal) 2D waves in

 - [wxProdOp](https://sourceforge.net/projects/wxprodop/) - The program does nmr product operator calculations for one, two, three and four spins.
 Receiver phase cycling is possible in conjunction with pulse phase cycling to simulate coherence pathway selection.
 An extensive manual and help files are included.
 Currently running under Linux and Windows.